Li11iana/Tableau_Bikesharing/README.md

 ![trips_by_gender_by_weekday.png](https://github.com/Li11iana/Tableau_Bikesharing/blob/main/resources/trips_by_gender_by_weekday.png)

-* The plot provides further detail into the type of customer that most demands the bike sharing services: Subscribers Even though bike sharing is attractive to tourists, the majority of the business relies on subscriber type users.
+* The plot provides further detail into the type of customer that most demands the bike sharing services: Subscribers Even though bike sharing is attractive to tourists, most of the business relies on subscriber type users.